pleisto/mashcard/packages/brickdoc-design-system/README.md

 # Brickdoc Design System

-BrickDoc is the next-generation online Office system designed around the concept of “Augmented Intelligence” working to break the boundaries between documents, spreadsheets, and software.
+Brickdoc is the next-generation online Office system designed around the concept of “Augmented Intelligence” working to break the boundaries between documents, spreadsheets, and software.

 Our design system helps us to create a consistent look and feel across our entire product suite.